-Regarding the puerility and uselessness of the communications, Adin Ballou, whom I now quote, says,--- would it not bear with equal force against nine-tenths of the sermons, speeches, books, and formal proceedings of mankind ?
+Regarding the puerility and uselessness of the communications, Adin Ballou, whom I now quote, says :--

+"No intelligent and truly candid man, who has taken care to inform himself on the subject, can endorse this objection without great qualification.
+The interest taken in these communications, by thousands of upright and sensible people, testifies to the contrary.
+Specifications might be made in great abundance to the contrary.
+But granting the objection were much better founded than it is, would it not bear with equal force against nine-tenths of the sermons, speeches, books, and formal proceedings of mankind?
 Great principles of truth and duty are all old, and in some sort commonplace.
-Is it therefore of no importance to reiterate and apply them ?
+Is it therefore of no importance to reiterate and apply them?
 There is a God, and a future state of existence.
-Man ought to love God with all his heart, and his neighbour as himself.
-These are very old principles, and generally undisputed, though poorly heeded.
+Man ought to love God with all his heart, and his These are very old principles, and generally neighbour as himself. undisputed, though poorly heeded.
 Still, they need to be preached, illustrated, and urged.
 Every generation needs fresh inculcations and demonstrations of them.
 This seems to be thought quite proper, as respects the usual routine of human means.
 Hence we have thirty or forty thousand clergymen in this country, and institutional appliances without number.
 Their communications, stale, commonplace, and lifeless, as they may be deemed by some, are nevertheless sought after, venerated, and sustained at much expense by multitudes.
 It is probable that the objector is one among these multitudes.
 Why, then, does he complain that spirit manifestations present nothing new, important, or useful?
 His objection is exploded by facts, and by its inconsistency with approved usages, even in the most sacred matters."